jrp2014/smuggler2/README.md

   several generations of `ghc` and `base` for example.
 Nevetheless, `Smuggler2` will generate a new CPP preprocessed output file with a `-cpp` suffix.
   [retrie](https://github.com/facebookincubator/retrie/blob/master/Retrie/CPP.hs)
-  solves this problem generating all possible versions of the module (exponential in the number of `#if` directives), operating on each version individually, and splicing results back into the original file.
+  solves this problem by generating all possible versions of the module (exponential in the number of `#if` directives), operating on each version individually, and splicing results back into the original file.
 A tour de force!